aurorasean/warno-sean-modder/Readme.md

-# A Warno Moder maker
+# A Warno Mod maker

 You want to bulk edit the Decks number of units per card, then this is the tool for you